We are Positive about Dyslexia

 How do I book?

-We now have new assessors nationally so we hope to be able to find you a date within the near future.
+We now have new assessors and trainers nationally so we hope to be able to find you a date within the near future.

-1. For Training onsite or the London course OR for an Assessment - Fill out the Booking Form below agreeing to our T's and C's and any dates/dietary requirements ( if appropriate).
+1. For Training - Fill out the Booking Form below agreeing to our T's and C's and any requirements ( if appropriate).

-2. For post 16 ( DSA and Adult assessments ) fill out the Adult questionnaire and Booking Form , for children under 16 fill out the Child Questionnaire and the Booking Form.
+2. For Assessment - for post 16 ( DSA and Adult assessments ) fill out the Adult questionnaire a for children under 16 fill out the Child Questionnaire .

-3. We will confirm dates and assessor/trainer on receipt of the Booking Form.
+3. We will confirm dates and assessor/trainer on receipt of the Questionnaires.

 4. An electronic invoice will be sent separately to you.